-Medical imaging plays a critical role in enabling physicians to make diagnoses and plan patient care.
-Today’s advances in technology and ways of capturing images make medical imaging technology one of the most vital, high-demand fields in clinical medicine.
+Medical imaging has long been a mainstay in medical diagnosis.
+Todays advances in technology and ways of capturing images make medical imaging technology one of the most vital, high-demand fields in clinical medicine.

-Your IU Online BS in Medical Imaging technology will prepare you for such careers as:
+Your IU Online BS in Medical Imaging Technology prepares you to work in healthcare leadership, healthcare education, and research, in such careers as:

 - Ultrasound technician

 - CT technologist